ASgoPew/TUI/Documentation/en_VisualObject.md

 ## Public unique fields and properties of RootVisualObject:
 * HashSet<int> **Players**
 	* Set of players that are currently close enough to this interface.
-* dynamic **Provider** (см. выше)
+* dynamic **Provider**
+	* Read about Provider on main page.

 ## Public unique methods of RootVisualObject:
 * virtual VisualContainer **ShowPopUp**(VisualObject popup, ContainerStyle style, Action<VisualObject> cancelCallback)
 	* Draws popup object on top of all other child objects.
-		* ContainerStyle style - Style of popup background
+		* ContainerStyle style - Style of popup background.
-		* Action<VisualObject> cancelCallback - Action to call when player touches popup background but not popup itself
+		* Action<VisualObject> cancelCallback - Action to call when player touches popup background but not popup itself.
 * virtual RootVisualObject **HidePopUp**()
 * virtual RootVisualObject Alert(string text, UIStyle style, ButtonStyle okButtonStyle)
 	* Show alert window with information text and "ok" button.